ABE-Mark45/language-analyzer/README.md

 # `Parser.jj`
 The parser encapsulates the classes defined in the `Interpreter.java` and holds a `Context` which acts as a symbols table for the variables in the program.

+# Tests
+We wrote tests which read program from strings and files in the `examples` folder.

 # Note
 We introduced the `block` production to the grammar.
 ```